Introduction

 AVISynth Tricks and Tips

 On Windows, there should be a RC option for copying the file name “Copy as Path”: very handy when copying your video’s filename into a script.
-Text case is not important.
+Text case is not important although the convention is to use the case as shown in the AVISynth wiki.
 To “comment-out” or disable a line of text in the script, place a # symbol at the start of the text you want to comment-out.
 The # will also work on text part-way along a line.
 For example: Prefetch(24) # use the number of logical processors from Task Manager means that AVISynth will run “Prefetch(24)” but not run the text “use the number of…”.
 This is good for putting comments after the actual code on a line.
 You’ll see I’ve done this in the sample script for the EdiThreads and PreFetch.
-To comment-out a number of lines, on the line before, put in /*.
-On the line after the last line you want to comment-out, put */.
-For example: /* this is a block comment; we can write a lot here and also comment out multiple lines of code SubTitle("Hello, World!") - this code won’t be processed because it is in a block comment */ AVSIs, a type of filter/plugin, are generally not downloadable as a file.
-They may be presented on their download page as the actual text characters, so if you need to find or install an AVSI, copy all of the text given into a Notepad text file and save it, then change the file extension to AVSI.
-An example of “make your own AVSI” is here.
-When you click on the link to the AVSI at top right, all you get is a bunch of text.
-Copy all of that text into a text file, then rename it with the “AVSI” extension, and then you will have your AVSI to put in your Plugins folder.
+To comment-out a number of lines, at the start of the line to be commented-out put in /*.
+At the end of the final line to be commented-out, put */.
+For example: /* this is a block comment; we can write a lot here and also comment out multiple lines of code SubTitle("Hello, World!") - this code won’t be processed because it is in a block comment */ A simple way to remember which order the / and * are in is to look at the keys on the numeric keyboard: to start the comment area, use /* (left to right), to close the comment area, reverse it to */.

 Further Resources